minhaaj-t/POS/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Deployment

+This application can be easily deployed to a live URL using GitHub integration with platforms like Render or Railway.

+### Quick Deploy to Render.com

+1. Sign up at [render.com](https://render.com) with your GitHub account
+2. Click "New +" → "Web Service"
+3. Connect your GitHub repository
+4. Render will auto-detect the `render.yaml` configuration
+5. Add environment variables (see `DEPLOYMENT.md` for details)
+6. Deploy!

+Your app will be live at: `https://your-app-name.onrender.com`

+For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).